We're here to help.

 Frequently Asked Questions

-Once a month we will ship you different cuts of our ranch-to-table beef.
-Specific cuts will vary from month to month and depend on the box you choose.
+Subscribe to receive a monthly shipment (local pickup also available) of our ranch-to-table beef.
+Specific cuts depend on the box you choose.
 Enjoy a unique beef culinary experience replete with Texas style preparation suggestions and cuts of beef you won’t find most places.

 We ship the third week of every month.
 You will be sent an email with the shipping information so that you can track your subscription and know exactly when it arrives.